A exploratory Canada road trip taking in Nova Scotia, Prince Edward Island and New Brunswick

 History & culture | Natural world | Self-drive

-From Halifax, capital of Nova Scotia, your journey takes you through a diverse range of landscapes, meeting local people and enjoying some of the best and freshest seafood in North America.
+From Halifax, capital of Nova Scotia, your journey takes you through a diverse range of landscapes, meeting the locals and enjoying some of the best and freshest seafood in North America.
 Visit Nova Scotia's only UNESCO World Heritage Site, Lunenburg, and see the highest tides in the world at Hopewell Rocks in New Brunswick, where, when the tide retreats, you can enjoy a stroll on the ocean floor.
 Cross the Federation Bridge to Prince Edward Island and pay homage to Anne of Green Gables, then head back to Nova Scotia to follow the Cabot Trail, regarded as one of Canada's most scenic drives.

 Day by day itinerary